 - Post-humous nominations cannot be accepted

 Important!
-Recipients will also be asked to deliver a short acceptance speech at the 2022 Women of Distinction Awards ceremony on May 19, 2022, at 6:45 PM at the Malcolm Hotel.
+Recipients will also be asked to deliver a short acceptance speech at the 2023 Women of Distinction Awards ceremony on May 11, 2023.

 This award honors a woman who has initiated meaningful change within the local community, dedicating her own time and resources to champion her cause.
 She is a visionary trailblazer, a source of strength for her community, and has improved and enriched the lives of others.
 She has made a significant and sustained difference in the Bow Valley, and is an influential leader through paid work and/or volunteerism in the private, public, or not-for-profit sector.